I-am-Signal/Kinnection/README.md

   - `-v` will also remove any associated container volumes.
     - Only use this argument when you need a clean slate as it removes all associated permant data storage in the volumes.

+## Running the tests

+### Running in Development Environment

+- Navigate to the `Kinnection/Kinnection-Backend/test` directory.
+- Get environment variables needed for local run:
+  - Windows:
+    - `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`
+    - `../app/GetEnvVars.ps1`
+  - MAC/Linux:
+    - `chmod +x /path/to/GetEnvVars.sh`
+    - `../app/GetEnvVars.sh`
+- `dotnet test` to run the tests

 ## Migrations

-_NOTE_: For each of the following instructions, you must navigate to the `Kinnection/Kinnection-Backend/app` directory.

 **Generating a migration**:

+- Navigate to the `Kinnection/Kinnection-Backend/app` directory.
 - `dotnet ef migrations add MIGRATION_NAME`

 **Applying a migration**:

+- Navigate to the `Kinnection/Kinnection-Backend/app` directory.
+- Get environment variables needed for local run:
+  - Windows:
+    - `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`
+    - `./GetEnvVars.ps1`
+  - MAC/Linux:
+    - `chmod +x /path/to/GetEnvVars.sh`
+    - `./GetEnvVars.sh`
+- Use `dotnet ef database update MIGRATION_NAME` to migration the database

+  - You can also use this command to migrate to a previous migration by using the older migration's name.

-- _NOTE_: Migrations are auto-applied to the database upon startup of the Kinnection-Backend app based on the `APPLY_MIGRATIONS` environment variable.
+- _NOTE_: Existing/in-the-pipeline migrations are auto-applied to the database upon startup of the Kinnection-Backend app based on the `APPLY_MIGRATIONS` environment variable.
 For more information, please see the [Database Management Vars](#database-management-vars) section.
-- `dotnet ef database update MIGRATION_NAME`
-  - You can also use this command to migrate to a previous migration by using the older migration's name.

 ## Environment Variables